TobyJ-B/dotfiles-bspwm/README.md

 ## To Do

 ### High Priority
--Finish customizing nvim and adding plugins to match rice
+- Finish customizing nvim and adding plugins to match rice

 ### Medium Priority
--Customize rofi to match rice(Change color scheme)</br>
+- Customize rofi to match rice(Change color scheme)</br>
--Customize dunst to match rice</br>
+- Customize dunst to match rice</br>
--Add network button or make network script to make connecting to wifi easier</br>
+- Add network button or make network script to make connecting to wifi easier</br>

 ### Low Priority
--Add an install script to install all required packages
+- Add an install script to install all required packages

 ### Maybe
--Add widgets with eww</br>
+- Add widgets with eww</br>

 ### Personal Notes